 Poondu Chutney is best served with Idlis, Dosas or Uthappam.
 This chutney can also be served with Pongal, Uthappam and other South Indian breakfast items.
 You can also use it as a dip for snacks.

 The flavour and taste of the chutney also make it an excellent accompaniment for Rotis.
 I also love applying this chutney to a fresh slice of bread and having it for my evening snack.
 Gives a fresh, spicy taste to boring sandwiches.

 As I already mentioned, this chutney resembles a nice thokku.
 So, you can serve this with some creamy curd rice too.

 Instead of shallots, regular onions can be used.

-You can use a small, ripe tomato in this chutney.
+You can add a small, ripe tomato to this chutney.

 Grated coconut can also be added to the chutney.

 Add a small handful of mint leaves to this chutney for a fresh flavour.